nedbat/coveragepy/doc/faq.rst

     [testenv]
     commands = coverage run {envbindir}/nosetests

-If you came looking for this answer, you might have already discovered that coverage.py needs a path to the nosetests executable, but ``coverage run
+Coverage.py needs a path to the nosetests executable, but ``coverage run
-$(which nosetests)`` doesn't work in tox.ini because it doesn't handle the shell command substitution.
+$(which nosetests)`` doesn't work in tox.ini because tox doesn't handle the shell command substitution.
 Tox's `string substitution`__ shown above does the trick.